Restless (New Order song)

 "Restless" is the thirty-second single by English rock band New Order, released on 28 July 2015 to promote their tenth album, Music Complete.
 This is the first single, as well as new material, New Order has released in a decade since 2005's single, "Waiting for the Sirens' Call", as well as the first single featuring Tom Chapman replacing former bassist and founding member Peter Hook.
 The song's concept revolves around greed and consumption.

 The song has received generally favourable reviews.
 The overall composition, as well as its catchy tune and lyrics were praised.

 Background

 This is the first single released since 2005, as well as the return of Gillian Gilbert and the introduction of Tom Chapman.

-Music Complete was announced from 2 September 2014 thru 22 June 2015 on Stereogum, Consequence of Sound, as well as other places, including the band's official website.
+Music Complete was announced from 2 September 2014 through 22 June 2015 on Stereogum, Consequence of Sound, as well as other places, including the band's official website.
 They all hinted at a future release of an LP, as well as other future releases.

 On 28 July, the single was released as a format of digital download.
 A physical CD and 12" vinyl with additional remixes were released later on 6 October.